brianfay/Triggerfish/README.md

 I was writing it in javascript and sclang, but didn't like the way things were going.
 I want to learn clojure/clojurescript, so I'm starting over from scratch.

+It doesn't do much of anything yet - you can make a tone with something like (call-scsynth "/s_new" "default" 3051 0 0) but only if you already ran sclang to get a default group and compile the default synthdef.

 To run this, do

     lein npm install